J. W. Cecil Turner

-James William Cecil Turner (2 October 1886-29 November 1968) was an English first-class cricketer, soldier, and a legal scholar of criminal law and Roman law at the University of Cambridge.
+Dr James William Cecil Turner (2 October 1886-29 November 1968) was an English first-class cricketer, soldier, and a legal scholar of criminal law and Roman law at the University of Cambridge.

-As a cricker, he played 46 matches for Worcestershire either side of the First World War, as well as appearing twice for H. K. Foster's XI.
+As a cricker, Turner played 46 matches for Worcestershire either side of the First World War, as well as appearing twice for H. K. Foster's XI.

 As a scholar, he was a Fellow and Bursar of Trinity Hall, Cambridge from 1926 until 1952.

 Early life

 Turner was born on 2 October 1886 in Farnborough, Kent.
 He was educated at King Edward's School, Birmingham, and at Queens’ College, Cambridge, where he gained a First in Part I of the Classical Tripos in 1909 before switching to law and completing Part II of the Law Tripos in 1910.

 Before the outbreak of the Great War, he had started to read for the Bar and he played cricket at County level for Worcestershire.